ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Since there are known risks with some IPv6 extension headers (e.g.,
 {{?ROUTING-HDR=RFC5095}}), implementers need to follow the latest guidance regarding handling of IPv6 extension headers.

+Client or Proxies that support marking DSCP through to encapsulating datagram carrying packets, see {{dscp-consideration}}, needs to be aware that this will expose end-to-end flow level information to an on-path observer between the client and proxy.
+The marking through of DSCP will result in that one common aggregate over the connection becomes multiple aggregates, one per DSCP used.
+Potentially exposing a single end-to-end flow.
+Thus, if the goal of IP proxying over HTTP is privacy related then marking DSCP through is not recommended.

 # IANA Considerations